Strategies & Studies

 A sustainable hydrogen economy must have Europe in mind from the start.
 The very well developed European gas transmission network as a central transport route is an important basis for this.
-In July 2020, eleven gas transmission system operators drafted the vision of a Europe-wide hydrogen transmission network with the European Hydrogen Backbone.
-A network has been mapped out that extends over some 23,000 kilometres from Spain and Italy to Sweden by 2040.
-Ten European countries were considered for the study.
+In April 2021, 23 gas transmission system operators expanded the vision of a Europe-wide hydrogen transmission network with the extension of the European Hydrogen Backbone, which was first designed in 2020.
+A network was drawn up that now extends over around 40,000 kilometres from Finland to Spain and from Greece to Great Britain by the year 2040.
+21 European countries were considered for the concept.

-The paper European Hydrogen Backbone is available for download here.
+The paper Extended European Hydrogen Backbone is available for download here.

 “Hydrogen infrastructure – the pillar of energy transition” – this is the title of a white paper published by Siemens Energy, Gascade and Nowega.
 The publication looks at the conversion of long-distance gas networks to hydrogen and thus provides important information on the development of a hydrogen infrastructure in Germany.